 Following is the policy concerning interrupted athletic contests.
 NOTE: For state championship final games, the OSAA staff shall take jurisdiction and make any decisions rather than the schools involved.

-- D. Football.
-Contest shall be continued from point of interruption unless the teams agree to terminate the game with the existing score, or there are athletic district rules that apply. - 5.
+- B. Basketball.
+Contest shall be continued from point of interruption unless the teams mutually agree otherwise or there are athletic district rules that apply. - 2.
 ENDOWMENT GAMES SUSPENDED for the 2020-21 School Year